ainulshahiraayu/ainul-portfolio/README.md

 ### 💻 Desktop View

--The navigation menu appears inline in the header for quick access to all sections.
+- The navigation menu appears inline in the header for quick access to all sections.
 The layout is wide, clean, and designed for larger screens.

 ![Desktop Preview](img/previewdekstop.png)

 ### 📱 Mobile View

--The navigation is hidden behind a hamburger menu for a more compact interface.
+- The navigation is hidden behind a hamburger menu for a more compact interface.
 The design is fully responsive and optimized for smaller screens.

 ![Mobile Preview](img/previewmobile.jpg)